kigster/sym/README.md

 ### Private Keys

-This library relies on the existance of the 32-byte private key (aka, *a secret*), that must be stored somewhere safely if your encrypted data is to be persisted, for example it can be saved into the keychain on Mac OSX.
+This library relies on the existance of the 32-byte private key (aka, *a secret*) to perform the encryption and decription.

-> In fact, we put together a separate file that discusses strategies for protecting your encryption keys, for example you can read about [how to use Mac OS-X Keychain Access application](https://github.com/kigster/shhh/blob/master/MANAGING-KEYS.md) and other methods.
-Additions and discussion are welcome.
-Please contribute!

-You can use one key for all encrypted fields, or many keys – perhaps one per deployment environment, etc. While you can have per-field private key, it seems like an overkill.

-__NOTE: it is considered a bad practice to check in the private key into the version control.__  If you keep your secret out of your repo, you can check-in encrypted key file directly into the repo.
-As long as the private key itself is safe, the data in your encrypted  will be next to impossible to extract.
+The key can be easily:

+ * generated by this gem
+ * automatically saved by the gem to the Mac OS-X Keychain (on Mac OS-X only)
+ * can be used by Keychain name-reference in subsequent encryption/decryption steps
+ * one way or another must be kept very well protected and secure.
+ * to additionally protect your key, you can generate it and password protect it at the same time.
+   * NOTE: right now there is no way to add a password to an existing key.

+Unencrypted private key will be in the form of a base64-encoded string, 45 characters long.

+Encrypted private key will be considerably longer, perhaps 200-300 characters long.

+When the private key is encrypted, `shhh` will request the password every time it is used.
+We are looking at adding a caching layer with a configuerable timeout, so that the password is only re-entered once per given period.

 ### Command Line (CLI)